calebtham/deJPEG/README.md

 Our restorer GAN model was able to outperform a previous state-of-the-art method for JPEG artifact removal as we employed NoGAN training and introduced a novel perceptual loss function, which incorporates information from multiple scales using MS-SSIM and considers deep semantic features extracted from a pretrained VGG-19 network.

+The models can be used using the demo website part of this repo.
+See section 1 for setup instructions.

 Read the dissertation [here](ai-research/dissertation/dissertation.pdf).

 **Restored image examples**

 ![Examples](ai-research/dissertation/examples.png)

+## 1.1 Models

 **GAN for restoration**